Monsoons come as an escape from the blazing heat but it might be bad news for your hair.

 Here’s a tip: Avoid combing wet or freshly washed hair.

 Coconut oil works wonders for both skin and hair.
 Applying and massaging coconut oil before shampoo, will deep condition your hair, trap in moisture and lessen the frizz.
 This will not only be good for your scalp but also help you relax.
 It works as a mini hair spa!

 Here’s a tip: Your mother’s hot coconut oil ‘champi’ is the best option.

 3. Don’t overheat your hair

 Heatstyling and blow drying hair can add that extra flair to your style with minimal damage, if used carefully and in limits.
 Overusing heating tools can do more harm to your hair.
 Humidity in the air makes hair fragile and prone to damage.
 Heating tools suck in all the moisture from your hair, creating static.
 This can lead to more breakage and excessive hair fall.
 It’s best to dry the hair naturally.

 Here’s a tip: 10 minutes under the sun, post-hair wash provides Vitamin D and helps your hair dry faster.

 4. Eat for your hair

 A complete diet with necessary nutrients plays an important role in your hair care regime.
 Foods rich in proteins, iron, and omega 3 fatty acids will strengthen hair follicles and accelerate hair growth.
 Like your skin, your scalp and hair also need ample hydration.
-Be it summer or monsoon, eating well for your hair should remain a constant practice.
+Be it winter or monsoon, eating well for your hair should remain a constant practice.